The Late Late Show (Irish talk show): Tubridy's final show

 On 26 May 2023, Tubridy presented his last edition of The Late Late Show.
 Messages of congratulations poured in from Saoirse Ronan, Jessie Buckley, Paul McCartney, Russell Crowe and various other celebrities.
 High-profile guests on this final show included Irish President Michael D. Higgins, comedian PJ Gallagher, Jedward and Charlie Bird.

 There were musical performances on the night from Andrea Corr, John Sheahan, Moya Brennan, Steve Wickham, Sharon Shannon and Cian Ducrot.
 U2 member Bono presented Tubridy with a red Vespa scooter.

 2023–present: Patrick Kielty

 In May 2023, after much speculation, Patrick Kielty was confirmed as Tubridy's replacement, becoming the show's fourth permanent presenter.

 On 17 August 2023, it was announced that the running time for each episode of The Late Late Show would be reduced from approximately two hours to 90 minutes, although each episode would still be split into four parts, with three commercial breaks.
 The Toy Show, however, retained the two-hour slot.
 The number of episodes per season was also reduced from approximately 36 to 30.

 Kielty's first show as host aired on Friday 15 September 2023.
+In July 2026, RTÉ confirmed Kielty's contract had been renewed until 2029.